-A shareholder filed a derivative suit against the head of a JSC for compensation for losses caused to the company.
-The plaintiff's claims consisted of several episodes and were based on several transactions made by the JSC with affiliated persons.
+A shareholder filed a derivative suit against the CEO of a company for compensation for losses to the company.
+The plaintiff's claims consisted of several episodes and were based on several transactions made by the JSC with the affiliated persons.

 In the plaintiff's opinion, these transactions caused losses to the company in the form of expenses on the lease of special vehicles and unreceived income, which the company could have received if it had acquired the special vehicles in ownership; in the form of unjustified reimbursement of expenses to the contractor under the general contract for the construction of an apartment building; in the form of an underestimated price when selling the real estate owned by the company.